On the first day of the week, very early in the morning, the women took the spices they had prepared and went to the tomb. (Luke 24:1)

 but my heart ached within me.

-[This is the fourth in a group of original poems composed for Holy Week, which begins with “Unseeing in Sleep.”
-Read the next poem, “The First Day,” here.]
+[This is the sixth in a group of original poems composed for Holy Week.]

 Two other men, both criminals, were also led out with him to be executed.
 (Luke 23:32)